scippie75/arch_bto_15x990/README.md

 Enable and start this service.
 Now the optimal power settings will be set after boot.

+If you have non-SSD disks in the laptop, further power-saving measures can be taken by slowing down writing cached data to disk, slowing down the spin-up rate of the motors, etc. See [https://wiki.archlinux.org/index.php/Power_management#Writeback_Time](Power Management, writeback time) and things around it.

 ## Very specific setup

 ### Create SSH tunnel with another computer